Blazebit/blaze-persistence/README.md

 What is it?
 ===========

-Blaze-Persistence is a rich Criteria API for JPA providers that is better than all the other Criteria APIs available.
+Blaze-Persistence is a rich Criteria API for JPA providers that aims to be better than all the other Criteria APIs available.
 It provides a fluent API for building queries and removes common restrictions encountered when working with JPA directly.
 It offers rich pagination support and also supports keyset pagination.

-The entity view module can be used to create views for JPA entites.
+The Entity-View module can be used to create views for JPA entites.
 You can roughly imagine an entity view is to an entity, what a RDBMS view is to a table.

+The JPA-Criteria module implements the Criteria API of JPA but is backed by the Blaze-Persistence Core API so you can get a query builder out of your CriteriaQuery objects.

 How to use it?
 ==============
 Blaze-Persistence is split up into different modules.
 We recommend that you define a version property in your parent pom that you can use for all artifacts.
 Modules are all released in one batch so you can safely increment just that property.

 	<properties>
-		<blaze-persistence.version>1.2.0-SNAPSHOT</blaze-persistence.version>
+		<blaze-persistence.version>1.2.0.Alpha1</blaze-persistence.version>
 	</properties>

 For compiling you will only need API artifacts and for the runtime you need impl and integration artifacts.